 The high-top structure of SK8-Hi considerably decreased foot inversion, which, as countless studies suggest, is a crucial cause behind ankle sprains.

 Although this may sound restrictive to players, lowered accidental foot inversion actually boosted the stability during landing jumps, and made intentional feet rotation, while in contact with the ground, much easier.

-Moreover, the Vans proved to fit splendidly with our diversely body-shaped testers, and fitness is key to preventing ankle strain.
+Moreover, these ankle support shoes proved to fit splendidly with our diversely body-shaped testers, and fitness is key to preventing ankle strain.
 So if you struggle to discover a fit in dynamic sizes of tennis shoes, then these Classics are your go-to footwear.

 The feet became less prone to injury due to the SK8-Hi’s attention to enfolding itself around the skin, which is why the Vans excelled in performance compared to other shoes.

-Danner is known for their ultra-durable shoes, and the Kinetic 8’’ GTX Uniform boots are no different when it comes to guarding the feet against injury.
-Handmade by a skilled group of craftsmen, these boots provide all the things you need in an ankle-support tennis shoe.
+Danner is known for its ultra-durable shoes, and the Kinetic 8’’ GTX Uniform boots are no different when it comes to guarding the feet against injury.
+Handmade by a skilled group of craftsmen, these boots provide all the things you need in shoes for weak ankles.